 - Look at the good and bad examples

-- Download the outline (or copy and make a google doc) and make one for EVERY CAMPER
+- Open the google doc outline, make copies, and make one for EVERY CAMPER

-- Format the title of each camper’s report “Lastname_Firstname DRAFT.docx” (or google doc) and fill in the information for the first paragraph
+- Format the title of each camper’s report “Lastname_Firstname DRAFT” (or google docx) and fill in the information for the first paragraph

 - Do these in groups based on session.
 This will make it easier for you.